What is “ITM”?

 Picking the right moments to move your chips and a survival attitude will improve your cash rate.
-Our poker training video membership is exclusively based on tournaments and played by a tournament expert who has hundreds of thousands in online earnings including a Sunday Million final table.
-Use the discount code below and take advantage of 20% off meaning you will only pay £39.99 to access all videos.
-To redeem, simply copy and paste the code in the contact page.
+Our poker training video membership is mostly tournament based.
+You can watch tournaments and played by an expert who has hundreds of thousands in online earnings, including a Sunday Million final table.

 Membership also comes with strategy videos to give tips and advice on fundamental aspects of winning poker.
 Membership is only $59.99 for one year and you get unlimited access to the videos including a tournament win whilst doing a GGPoker review.

 Another way to increase your ITM rate is by playing on soft poker sites.
 By playing against inferior players, you will be able to increase the frequency you make it into the money.
 I recently produced a Coral poker review, discovering it to be one of the softest sites around so it might be worth giving them a try.

 Having a good ITM poker rate is awesome but it’s important to remember that the goal when playing tournaments is to make as much money as possible.
 If you are adopting a nitty style that eeks you into the money a lot of the time but rarely a deep run or final table, then you need to rethink your strategy.

 Tournaments will always reward those who finish in the highest places.
 To achieve this, you have to take calculated risks, steal the blinds and build a decent stack.
 You need to be the player taking advantage of those that are trying to survive the next level of pay and not the one that is scared to bubble or not cash.
 We’re here to make money not double our buy in.